Have you suffered losses in an Master Limited Partnership (MLP)? Updated 9/15/20

-In the last few years, the securities attorneys at The White Law Group have grown concerned over the potential for investors to suffer losses arising from their purchase of Master Limited Partnership (MLP) investments at the recommendation of their brokerage firm or financial advisor.
-This article will explain the basics of MLPs and where we believe there are potential risks for the investing public.
+In the last few years, the securities attorneys at The White Law Group have represented numerous investors who have suffered losses due to the purchase of Master Limited Partnership (MLP) investments at the recommendation of their brokerage firm or financial advisor.

 Update on March 11, 2020

-The White Law Group continues to investigate the liability that brokerage firms may have for improperly recommending MLP investments (and, in particular) oil and gas MLPs.
+The White Law Group continues to investigate the liability that brokerage firms may have for improperly recommending MLP investments (and, in particular) oil and gas MLP to investors.

 According to Yahoo Finance on March 11, 2020, in the past 12 months the share price has dropped substantially for the following MLPs:

 Foresight Energy – down 97%

 Calumet Specialty Product Partners – down 43%

 Genesis Energy LP – down 79%

 Holly Energy Partners LP – down 51%